 In July 1850, an account of the first mail stage westward from Independence recorded:

-“The Santa Fe line of mail stages left this city on its first monthly journey on the 1st of July.
+“The Santa Fe line of mail stages left this city on its first monthly journey on July 1.
 The stages are got up in elegant style and are each arranged to convey eight passengers.
-The bodies are beautifully painted, and made water-tight, with a view of using them as boats in ferrying streams.
+The bodies are beautifully painted and made water-tight, with a view of using them as boats in ferrying streams.
 The team consists of six mules to each coach.
 The mail is guarded by eight men, armed as follows: Each man has at his side, fastened in the stage, one of Colt’s revolving rifles; in a holster below, one of Colt’s long revolvers, and in his belt a small Colt’s revolver, besides a hunting-knife; so that these eight men are ready, in case of attack, to discharge one hundred and thirty-six shots without having to reload.
 This is equal to a small army, armed as in the ancient times, and from the looks of this escort, ready as they are, either for offensive or defensive warfare with the Indians, we have no fears for the safety of the mails.

 “The accommodating contractors have established a sort of base of refitting at Council Grove, Kansas, a distance of 150 miles from this city, and have sent out a blacksmith, and a number of men to cut and cure hay, with a quantity of animals, grain, and provisions; and we understand they intend to make a sort of traveling station there and to commence a farm.
 They also, we believe, intend to make a similar settlement at Walnut Creek next season.
 Two of their stages will start from here the first of every month.”

 There was always something exciting in those journeys from the Missouri River to the mountains in the lumbering Concord coach.
 There was a constant fear of meeting Indians.
-Then there was the playfulness of the sometimes drunken driver, who loved to upset his tenderfoot travelers in some arroyo, long after the moon had sunk below the horizon.
+Then there was the playfulness of the sometimes drunken driver, who loved to upset his tenderfoot travelers in some arroyo long after the moon had sunk below the horizon.

 After a few years, the company built stations at intervals varying from ten miles to fifty or more; and there, the animals and drivers were changed, and meals furnished to travelers, which were always substantial, but never elegant in variety or cleanliness.
-Passengers were obliged to partake or go hungry for station meals that included a biscuit hard enough to serve as “round-shot,” and a vile decoction called, through courtesy, coffee — but God help the man who disputed it!
+Passengers were obliged to partake or go hungry for station meals that included a biscuit hard enough to serve as “round-shot” and a vile decoction called, through courtesy, coffee — but God help the man who disputed it!

 Some stations, however, were notable exceptions, particularly in the mountains of New Mexico, where, aside from the bread — usually only tortillas, made of the blue-flint corn of the country — and coffee, composed of the saints may know what, the meals were excellent.
 The most delicious brook trout, alternating with venison of the black-tailed deer, elk, bear, and all the other varieties of game abounding in the region.
 The passenger cost was $1.

-The trout have vacated the Pecos River; the ranch is a ruin, and stands in grim contrast with the old temple and church on the hill, and both are monuments of civilizations that will never come again.
+The trout have vacated the Pecos River; the ranch is a ruin and stands in grim contrast with the old temple and church on the hill, and both are monuments of civilizations that will never come again.